VershaR1791/Stock-Analysis/README.md

 - determine the time to execute the code before and after refactoring the code.

 ## Analysis
+The refactoring code includes creating a tickerIndex to loop through all the list of companies repeatedly without specifying the name of the company.
+By creating the tickerIndex we are restricting the code to toggle between the sheets in the workbook multiple times.
+In the refactored code the code is optimized by storing the values within arrays and calling them back at the end to print the results.

 ## Results
+The following table is the summary of the stock returns at the end of the year 2017.
+Almost all the companies had a positive return except *'TERP'*.
+The companies which did exceedingly well were - *'DQ', 'ENPH'* and *'FSLR*.
 ![2017_Results](https://user-images.githubusercontent.com/84694664/125178600-b3b0bf80-e1b4-11eb-8df3-a6a1d8796fe1.png)
 ![2018_Results](https://user-images.githubusercontent.com/84694664/125178603-b7444680-e1b4-11eb-99af-54b6bf9ed523.png)